 What if you lived several past lives, witnessed the world getting worse, and decided to dive in and do something about it by re-inventing yourself in a new life?
 That’s the premise of Debbie Rose’s debut novel, Perhaps They Are Not Stars, published by Amazon in e-book and paperback formats.
 Debbie participated in the Write-by-the-Lake Writer’s Workshop & Retreat class on writing first novels that also included now-published authors Ann Garvin, Kathy Steffen, and Maureen Holtz.

 Bibi Belford of Chicago has sold world rights to her middle-grade novel, Another D for DeeDee, to Sky Pony Press.
-This is Belford’s second sale since participating in a Master Class at the Write-by-the-Lake Retreats.
-Belford was also a presenter at the UW-Madison Writers’ Institute 2016.
-Her book’s logline: "Feeling dumb at a new school, being diagnosed with diabetes, and missing her immigrant dad, who has disappeared, make DeeDee feel lonelier than ever – until a new neighbor offers to help."
-Publication is scheduled for fall 2017.
+It has received a starred Kirkus review.
+This is Belford’s fourth sale since participating in a Master Class at the Write-by-the-Lake Retreats.
+Her third book, Crossing the Line, was awarded a Christopher Medal.
+Her book’s logline: “Feeling dumb at a new school, being diagnosed with diabetes, and missing her immigrant dad, who has disappeared, make DeeDee feel lonelier than ever – until a new neighbor offers to help.”
+Belford was also a presenter at the UW-Madison Writers’ Institute in 2016 and 2018.

 The 26th annual Midwest Book Awards from the Midwest Independent Publishing Association include an author that we know well: Kathleen Ernst, for A Settler’s Year, photographs by Loyd Heath (Wisconsin Historical Society Press, Madison, Wis.).
 Category: Arts/Coffee Table Books/Photography.
 Kathleen has taught for UW-Madison Continuing Studies in the past and was the keynote for the June 2016 Write-by-the-Lake Writer’s Workshops.